What is a good GRE Score & The 3 pillars of analysing the score?

-The verbal section includes questions to test your knowledge of reading comprehension, critical reasoning, and vocabulary.
+To get a good GRE score the verbal section includes questions to test your knowledge of reading comprehension, critical reasoning, and vocabulary.
 There are 2 sections under the verbal head, which consists of 20 questions each.
 The duration for each section is 30 minutes.
 The sections include questions based on text completion, sentence parity, and critical reading.

 Experimental or Unidentified Section

 This is the surprising component of the GRE General Test.
 The Experimental or Unidentified section is the additional section that is not graded and is only added to the exam for research (or experiment) purposes.
 This section in the exam can be either the Quantitative or the Verbal Reasoning section.
 To clarify, this section is in addition to the default section, which is graded for your final score.
 However, it is next to impossible to identify the experimental section.
-It is thus advised to attempt all the questions in the exam to obtain the maximum score.
+It is thus advised to attempt all the questions in the exam to obtain the maximum good GRE score.

 It is to be noted that any correct or incorrect answer in the experimental section will not affect your final GRE score.
 Therefore, Analytical Writing, Verbal Reasoning and Quantitative Reasoning all together form the 3 pillars that will analyse your GRE score.

 Want to know which school is the best fit for you?